balena-io/docs/pages/learn/deploy/deployment.md

 ## Build Time Secrets and Variables

 Often it in necessary to use passwords or secrets during your build to fetch proprietary files or code but not have these sensitive files be downloaded to all the devices.
-For this reason `balena push` and `balena deploy` allow one to define a `.balena` folder to hold secret files and build time variables which will get exposed to build container but not propagate down to devices.
+For this reason `balena push` allow one to define a `.balena` folder to hold secret files and build time variables which will get exposed to build container but not propagate down to devices.

+__Note:__ Currently this is not supported on `balena push <deviceIP>` localMode development, but there is an issue tracking its support here: https://github.com/balena-io/balena-cli/issues/1164 .

 {{import "deployment/secrets"}}